• Skip to primary navigation

 Curried green beans can be stored in sterilised glass jars in a cool place for up to 6 months.
 Once opened store in the refrigerator and use within a week.

-If you do decide to bottle the beans, make sure that the bean mixture is boiling before you pour it into the sterilised bottles, then seal the bottles immediately.
+If you decide to bottle the beans, ensure the bean mixture is boiling before you pour it into the sterilised bottles.
+Seal the bottles immediately.

 To sterilise jars in the oven: